 Tenant recoveries outside of the lease agreements are related to construction projects in which our tenants have agreed to fully reimburse us for all costs related to construction.
 These services include architectural, permit expediter and construction services.
 At inception of the contract with the customer, the contractual price is equivalent to the transaction price as there are no elements of variable consideration to estimate.
 While these individual services are distinct, in the context of the arrangement with the customer, all of these services are bundled together and represent a single package of construction services requested by the customer.
 The Company satisfies its performance obligation and recognizes revenues associated with these services over time as the construction is completed.
-Amounts recognized for tenant recoveries outside of the lease agreements were \$0 for each of the three months ended June 30, 2020 and 2019, and \$0 and \$205,000 for the six months ended June 30, 2020 and 2019, respectively, which are included in interest and other income on the consolidated statements of operations.
-As of June 30, 2020, there were no remaining performance obligations associated with tenant recoveries outside of the lease agreements.
+No such amounts were recognized for tenant recoveries outside of the lease agreements for each of the three months ended September 30, 2020 and 2019, and \$0 and \$205,000 were recognized for the nine months ended September 30, 2020 and 2019, respectively, which amounts are included in interest and other income on the consolidated statements of operations.
+As of September 30, 2020, there were no remaining performance obligations associated with tenant recoveries outside of the lease agreements.